Climbing Mastodon Peak

 Since this trail loops around the meadow, you are free to follow it either clockwise or counterclockwise.
 We opted to follow the trail counterclockwise.
 Interpretive signs dot the side of the trail, which gave us insight into the ecology and history of the area.
 Thankfully, the paved trail was mostly free of snow, but the boardwalk sections did still have a layer of snow on them.

 Once we had completed the loop, we started to head back toward our car.
 Instead of completely retracing our route, we opted to take the spur trail toward the Sunset Rock Trail.
 In doing so, we passed the Clara Barton Tree, one of only a few trees in the grove named after a woman.
-We crossed back over Little Deer Creek and continue south to the highway.
+We crossed back over Little Deer Creek and continued south to the highway.
 All told this hike covered 1.4 miles with an elevation gain of 143 feet.

 Half Dome